nokotamustang/Vulkan3DEngines/readme.md

 ![Nokota Mustang 3](./screenshots/vulkan_1.PNG)

+I have added some instructions to setup the project in Visual Studio 2022 on Windows; in addition I have some custom configuration tips and a batch script for compiling the shaders.

 ## VS2022 Project Setup Instructions for Vulkan and GLFW

 Since Brendan doesn't focus on VS2022 or Windows I needed to setup my system first.
-Here is a step by step guide to setup the project in Visual Studio 2022 on Windows.
+Here is a step by step guide to setup the project.

 1. Download and install Visual Studio 2022 for <https://visualstudio.microsoft.com>.
 Install the following workloads: Desktop development with C++.

-In individual components check for the following:
+3. In individual components check for the following:

     -   C++ CMake tools for Windows
     -   MSBuild
     -   MSVC v144 - VS 2022 C++ x64/x86 build tools (Latest)

-2. Create a new project in Visual Studio 2022 using c++ and Windows Desktop Wizard.
+4. Create a new project in Visual Studio 2022 using c++ and Windows Desktop Wizard.

     -   Name the project.
     -   Select the project folder where you want to access it easily.